Home » Glossary » Railroad Cars

 Covered Hopper

-Transports: Free-flowing dry bulk commodities like cement, roofing granules, sand, corn, wheat, barley, fertilizer, soda ash, sugar, and rice.
+Free-flowing dry bulk commodities such as cement, roofing granules, sand, corn, wheat, barley, fertilizer, soda ash, sugar, and rice.

 Railcar Loading